-Richard Fletcher is an academic researcher.
+Richard Fletcher is a Senior Research Fellow and leads the research team.
 He is primarily interested in global trends in digital news consumption, comparative media research, the use of social media by journalists and news organizations, and more broadly, the relationship between technology and journalism.

 Richard primarily works on the Digital News Project (www.digitalnewsreport.org) and is lead researcher and co-author of the main Digital News Report – the world's largest annual survey of global news consumption.
 Richard also uses this survey data to underpin comparative cross-national research into patterns of news conumption, audience fragmentation and polarisation, the effects of search engines and social media on news use, trust in the news, and paying for digital news.